stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 It is responsible for:
 - Receiving Templates from the Template Provider (via Template Distribution Protocol).
-- Declaring Custom Jobs to JDS (via Job Declaration Protocol).
+- Declaring Custom Jobs to JDS (via Job Declaration Protocol under Full-Template mode).
 - Notifying declared Custom Jobs to Pool (via Mining Protocol).
 - Receiving Shares from downstream Mining Devices working on Custom Jobs (via Mining Protocol).
 - Submitting Shares for Custom Jobs to Pool.